Check out what we've been up to in May 2022

 Russett Park update

 The Wet Tropic Management Authority field staff, supported by staff from NQ Land Management Services, visited Russett Park in May 2022 to undertake a yellow crazy ant survey.
+The great news is no yellow crazy ants were found.

 A delimitation survey determines the boundaries of the infestation and needed to be done every 6-12 months to ensure that the yellow crazy ant infestation has not spread beyond the original determined infestation area.
 The Authority is now doing more regular surveys to look for remnant populations rather than basic delimitation.
 As eradication progresses, the ants are reduced to small patches.
 The patches are treated, leaving the surrounding area to recover.
-Eventually, ants can be reduced to levels that are unable to be easily detected with the current survey methods.
+Eventually ants can be reduced to levels that are unable to be easily detected with the current survey methods.
 Therefore, multiple surveys are needed to be undertaken over time to ensure that the ants have truly been eradicated.

 The 2021 survey showed density has decreased and yellow crazy ant numbers were at an all-time low.
 One of the Authority’s odour-detection dogs, Fury, confirmed a small patch of yellow crazy ants were still present which was spot treated soon after.

 The most recent survey (May 2022) is the first to show no yellow crazy ants since the infestation was discovered in 2014.
 This is great news for everyone involved.
-An incredible effort was made by the field teams from the Wet Tropics Management Authority and NQ Land Management Services, and a big thank you to the Russett Park residents for their understanding, patience, and permission to access your property.
-Well done everyone involved.
+An incredible effort was made by the field teams from the Wet Tropics Management Authority and NQ Land Management Services, and a big thank you to the Russett Park residents for their understanding, patience, and permission to access property.
+Well done everyone.

 Hydrologists from Mareeba, who maintain a water quality monitoring site at Myola, have learned how to recognise yellow crazy ants after attending an identification and information presentation delivered by the Wet Tropics Management Authority.